15 August 2015

 🌿 Herb Lovage (Levisticum officinale) 🌿

-Plated Umbels of Lovage seed
+Plated Umbels of Lovage seeds

 (Levisticum officinale)